omahs/Documentation-5/onboard/how-to-start-using-kwenta/getting-started-on-optimistic-ethereum.md

 The entire bridging process will take about 5-10 minutes, once complete you are ready to interact with dApps on Optimism.

-### Withdrawing assets from layer 2
+## Withdrawing assets from layer 2

-Withdrawing assets back to layer 1 or mainnet Ethereum can be accomplished via the same [Optimism Gateway](https://gateway.optimism.io).
+Withdrawing assets back to layer 1 or Ethereum Mainnet can be accomplished via the same [Optimism Gateway](https://gateway.optimism.io).
 Instead of selecting `Deposit` users instead use the `Withdraw` function.

 {% hint style="info" %}
 There are many bridging solutions available.
 Note that withdrawals processed via the official Optimism bridge are subject to a 7 day challenge period.
 Withdrawn funds will be unavailable until this 7 day period is complete.
 Alternatively users can use [other bridges](https://www.optimism.io/apps/bridges) for off-ramp purposes that don't require a 7 day challenge period.